-AFAR chooses a destination at random—by literally spinning a globe—and sends Frank Viviano on a spontaneous journey to Venezuela.
+AFAR chose a destination at random—by literally spinning a globe—and sent Frank Viviano on a spontaneous journey to Venezuela.

 The day before I flew to Caracas I’d heard that Hermann Mejía was back home after several years in New York.
 A born and bred caraqueño, Hermann is a veteran cartoonist at Mad magazine, the bible of ironic truths.
 A perfect source in a country I had never visited before.